-When you drag the Start Vendor Software subtask onto a VMM object that is under the VMM Agent for ESX, VMM starts the VMware Management Interface in a Web browser.
+When you drag the Start Vendor Software subtask onto a VMM object that is under the control of VMM Agent for ESX, VMM starts the VMware Management Interface in a Web browser.
+Login to the VMware ESX Server host that is associated with the VMM object that you want to manage.
+After you have successfully logged in, you can access and use the features of VMware Management Interface.

 Use the VMware Management Interface only when VMM does not provide equivalent functionality.
 Otherwise, use the features that are provided by VMM.
 For information about the VMware Management Interface, see the documentation that comes with that product.
+Note: Using both the VMware Management Interface and IBM Director Console at the same time can cause problems with VMM operations.